BrusR/personal_website/README.md

 CDK and the AWS CLI tool.
 Moreover you should have access to an AWS account and have your credentials already set.

-You create a new AWS CDK project invoking cdk init in an empty directory.
+You create a new AWS CDK project by invoking "cdk init" in an empty directory.
 ```
 mkdir cdk
 cd cdk
 cdk init app --language python
 ```

-Activate the virtual environment if not activated already.
+Activate the virtual environment if not already activated.
 ```
 source .venv/bin/activate
 ```